 Graham Cracker Crust

-- 6 tablespoons (3 oz, 90g) butter, melted
+- 6 tablespoons (3 oz, 84g) unsalted butter, melted

-- 1 1/2 cups (8oz, 225g) graham cracker crumbs (about 13 crackers)
+- 1 1/2 cups (8 oz, 224g) graham cracker crumbs (about 13 crackers)

-- 1/4 cup (2 oz, 60g) granulated sugar
+- 1/4 cup (2 oz, 56g) granulated sugar

 - 1/2 teaspoon ground cinnamon

-- 1lb (16oz, 450g) cream cheese, room temperature
+- 2 cups (16oz, 450g) cream cheese, room temperature

 - 1 tablespoon vanilla extract

 - Bake the crust about 10 minutes until fragrant and just beginning to brown.
 Remove from the oven and set aside to cool.
 Leave the oven on.

 Make the Cheesecake batter

 - Divide the batter evenly between the two prepared pans.
-Set the pans into slightly larger pans and pour an inch of warm water into the larger pan
+Set the pans into slightly larger pans and pour an inch of warm water into the larger pan.

 - Bake until the center of the cheesecake is set (see note), about 15 minutes for the layer with no crust and about 20-25 minutes for the layer with the crust.

 - Allow the layers to cool to room temperature then place the pans in the freezer several hours or overnight.
 The layers should be frozen solid.

 - To remove the cheesecakes from the pans dip the bottom of the pan in a bowl of very hot water, run a knife or spatula around the sides of the cake and flip it out onto a flat plate.
 Alternately, you can flip the pan over and run a propane torch across the bottom of the pan.
 Remove the parchment round from the bottom and flip right side up.
 If not assembling the cake immediately, wrap the cheesecake layers and freeze until ready to use.

 Assemble the Cake

 - Place the frozen cheesecake layer with the graham cracker crust onto a serving platter, crust side down.
 Fill a piping bag with cream cheese frosting.
 Pipe a 1 inch "dam" of cream cheese frosting around the edge of the cheesecake layer.

 - Pipe a border around the top edge of the cake.
-Pour the remaining lime curd onto the cake and spread to a smooth finish
+Pour the remaining lime curd onto the cake and spread to a smooth finish.

 - Refrigerate until the curd is set.
+Serve chilled.